 Application must be made to Court Administration to receive media authorization cards.
-Media authorization cards are valid for two (2) calendar years.
+Media authorization cards are valid through the end of the two (2) year renewal period.
 Additional information regarding application procedure, renewal guidelines and other rules and requirements may be found on the Ninth Judicial Circuit Court's website.

-Media authorization cards must be surrendered at the direction of the presiding judge, Court Administration, the Orange County Sheriff's Office, the Osceola County Sheriff's Office, or at the end of the two (2) year period.
+Media authorization cards must be surrendered at the direction of the presiding judge, Court Administration, the Orange County Sheriff's Office, the Osceola County Sheriff's Office, or at the end of the two (2) year renewal period.